circleci/circleci-docs/jekyll/_cci2/browser-testing.md

 ## BrowserStack and Appium

-In this same way, you could replace the installation of Sauce Labs with installation of another cross-browser testing platform such as BrowserStack and set the USERNAME and ACCESS_KEY [environment variables]({{ site.baseurl }}/2.0/env-vars/) to those for your BrowserStack account.
+As in the Sauce Labs example above, you could replace the installation of Sauce Labs with installation of another cross-browser testing platform such as BrowserStack and set the USERNAME and ACCESS_KEY [environment variables]({{ site.baseurl }}/2.0/env-vars/) to those associated with your BrowserStack account.

 For mobile applications, it is possible to use Appium or an equivalent platform that also uses the WebDriver protocol by installing Appium in your job and using CircleCI [environment variables]({{ site.baseurl }}/2.0/env-vars/) for the USERNAME and ACCESS_KEY.